pyflies/pyflies/docs/components.md

     Visual stimuli in the form of rectangle
     """
     {
+        param size:[symbol, point] = (20, 20)
+        """
-        // override size to be of point type
+        Override `size` to be of point type representing width and height.
-        // 0 for height means 'keep aspect ratio' param size:[symbol, point] = (20, 20)
+        0 for height means 'keep aspect ratio'.
+        """
     }